 \subsection{Classroom Simulation Tool}

-In conjunction with our mathematical classroom model, our simulation tool allows us to estimate the risk of classroom transmission along with the effectiveness of various interventions, such as masking, social distancing, and increased ventilation.
+In conjunction with our mathematical classroom model, our simulation tool allowed us to estimate the risk of classroom transmission along with the effectiveness of various interventions, such as masking, social distancing, and increased ventilation.
 Figure \ref{classroomsimtool.fig} presents an illustration of the classroom simulation tool for a large lecture hall.

-For each parameter setting (density level, vaccination rate, vaccine efficacy), we estimate the expected number of secondary infections in the classroom over a 1-hour period given one infectious source case among 50 students, averaged over 500 trials.
-(We omit the scenarios where there are two or more source cases in the same classroom at the same time.
-Such scenarios are unlikely compared to scenarios with one source case because prevalence is low, so they contribute little to overall risk.
+For each parameter setting (density level, vaccination rate, vaccine efficacy), we estimated the expected number of secondary infections in the classroom over a 1-hour period given one infectious source case among 50 students, averaged over 500 trials.
+(We omitted the scenarios where there were two or more source cases in the same classroom at the same time.
+Such scenarios were unlikely compared to scenarios with one source case because prevalence was low, so they contributed little to overall risk.
 Further discussion is given in Appendix A1.)
-For each trial, we randomly generate a seating configuration and vaccination statuses among the students and randomly draw a student to be the source case.
-We repeat this for all combinations of density level, vaccination rate, and vaccine efficacy.
-We assume everyone is unmasked in the simulation.
+For each trial, we randomly generated a seating configuration and vaccination statuses among the students and randomly drew a student to be the source case.
+We repeated this for all combinations of density level, vaccination rate, and vaccine efficacy.
+We assumed everyone was unmasked in the simulation.
 The effect of masking, modeled as an uncertain parameter with a normal prior, can be directly imposed on the results above through multiplication.